iceteaSA/HyperTizen/README.md

 http://192.168.1.100:45678
 ```

-The log viewer (`logs.html`) is served automatically when HyperTizen is running.
-This is particularly useful for debugging capture issues, monitoring performance, and understanding what's happening on the TV without needing SSH or console access.
+The log viewer (`logs.html`).
+This is particularly useful for debugging capture issues, monitoring performance, and understanding what's happening on the TV.

 ---